susmithagurram/Remo/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License

-[Your License] - See LICENSE file for details

 ## Support

-For support, please [create an issue](your-repo-url/issues) or contact the maintainers.
+For support, please [create an issue](https://github.com/susmithagurram/remo/issues) or contact the maintainers.

-## Future Enhancements

-- Enhanced knowledge base integration
-- Advanced document analysis
-- Calendar management
-- Email composition assistance
-- Meeting scheduling
-- Project management tools
-- Additional specialized agents